iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 For the purpose of this tutorial, the Dragino LSN50v2-S31 temperature and humidity LoRaWAN sensor will be used.
-Both the LSN50 and the iQunet server understand the OTAA (over-the-air activation) protocol.
+Both the LSN50 and the iQunet server understand the OTAA (over-the-air activation) protocol V1.0.4.
 OTAA allows to automatically generate and exchange the network and application security keys between sensor and the target application.
 <br>